Davide-del-Giudice/ISCAS_2022_MMC_PAC/README.md

 -	The **"DcInf_-800MW.pan"** file allows obtaining the **.mat** files necessary to plot the red lines in the upper and lower panel of **Fig.2** and **Fig.4**.
 In this case, power is injected into the AC grid.
 -	The **"dcInstability.pan"** file allows obtaining the **.mat** files necessary to plot **Fig.3**.
 Compared to **Fig.1(a)**, in this case a time-varying inductor (implemented in **ind.va**) was connected at each pole of MMC1 (i.e., bus Dc1).
 -	The **"acInstability.pan"** file allows obtaining the **.mat** files necessary to plot Fig.5.
 Compared to **Fig.1(a)**, in this case a weak AC grid was added.

+The **"distlibs.tar"** folder includes the libraries needed to generate the simulator executable (updated to the latest version of 16/12/2024).
+Expand the .tar file and issue these two commands:
+1) chmod 700 do_link
+2) ./do_link

+So doing, in the same directory, the PAN executable should be generated.